quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Milky Way Visuals

-The section on the Milky Way concludes with a stark, "infrared" visual where deGrasse Tyson states "every single dot, not just the bright ones, is a star."
+The section on the Milky Way concludes with a stark, "infrared" visual where Tyson states "every single dot, not just the bright ones, is a star."
 This is wrong.
 Half the visual is covered in a vast, dark cloud of interstellar dust, commonly referred to as the [Great Rift][15].

-Later, the camera pans far outside of the Milky Way and deGrasse Tyson states that "we're now a hundred thousand light years from home."
+Later, the camera pans far outside of the Milky Way and Tyson states that "we're now a hundred thousand light years from home."
 In reality, in that visual we would be much farther away than that.
 The Milky Way Galaxy itself is 100,000 light years across.
 I'd argue the *Ship of the Imagination* is at least half a million light years away, if not farther.

 ### Local Group

 First, Andromeda is not "the galaxy next door".
 It's close, relatively speaking, and it is the closest *spiral* galaxy to us, but there are [a dozen other galaxies closer][16].
 The closest, the [Canis Major Dwarf Galaxy][17], is a mere 25,000 light years away: there's less distance between us and it than us and the center of the Milky Way.

-Second, when deGrasse Tyson says "a smattering of other, smaller [galaxies]", he means 54.
+Second, when Tyson says "a smattering of other, smaller [galaxies]", he means 54.

 ### The Multiverse

-Skipping over the Virgo Supercluseter and the Observable Universe segments, deGrasse Tyson makes a pretty big claim:
+Skipping over the Virgo Supercluseter and the Observable Universe segments, Tyson makes a pretty big claim:

 > Many of us suspect that all of this—all the worlds, stars, galaxies, and clusters in our observable Universe—is but one tiny bubble in an infinite ocean of other Universes: a multiverse.

 While the multiverse has support from a number of prominent scientists, its existence is controversial.
 There is no evidence—direct or otherwise—to suggest that the Multiverse is real.
 Reasonable scientists [often disagree][18] on whether it exists, or whether we can even know it exists.
-This is not a ["Flat Earthers vs. reality" type of debate][19], and it's a bit disingenuous to put that out there without mentioning the controversy especially considering the terms of rejecting ideas that fail the test of expirmental observation deGrasse Tyson required us to accept at the start of the episode.
+This is not a ["Flat Earthers vs. reality" type of debate][19], and it's a bit disingenuous to put that out there without mentioning the controversy especially considering the terms of rejecting ideas that fail the test of expirmental observation Tyson required us to accept at the start of the episode.

 ### The Early Modern Period